Entanglement structure of current-driven diffusive fermion systems: noninteracting Anderson model

 \ee In the limit where $\delta \mu,T \ll t_0 \sim W$, over the range of energies that contribute to the NESS, $\Phi_{A}^{nm}(E,\Delta )$ will only depend on the energy difference $\Delta $.
-Taking the weakly-driven limit $\delta \mu \ll T \ll t_0 \sim W$ to compare to the random circuit, this allows us to approximate the entropy deviation from the disorder averaged reduced density matrix for region $A$ as \be \Delta S_A \approx \frac{2 \delta \mu^2}{T}\sum_{nm} \int d \Delta \, \Phi_A^{nm}(\mu_R,\Delta ). \ee The scaling of $\Delta S_A$ with the geometry of $A$ is determined by several factors.
-First, from the definition of the scattering states, the wavefunction amplitude scales as $\phi_L^n(\bx,E )\sim 1/L$, where we have taken the two transverse linear dimensions of the leads and the diffusive region to be $L$.
+Taking the weakly driven limit $\delta \mu \ll T \ll t_0 \sim W$ to compare to the random circuit, this allows us to approximate the entropy deviation from the disorder-averaged reduced-density matrix for region $A$ as \be \Delta S_A \approx \frac{2 \delta \mu^2}{T}\sum_{nm} \int d \Delta \, \Phi_A^{nm}(\mu_R,\Delta ). \ee The scaling of $\Delta S_A$ with the geometry of $A$ is determined by several factors.
+First, from the definition of the scattering states, the wave-function amplitude scales as $\phi_L^n(\bx,E )\sim 1/L$, where we have taken the two transverse linear dimensions of the leads and the diffusive region to be $L$.
 Assuming $A$ is a finite fraction of the diffusive region, which is of length $L_x$, the sum over $\bx$ and $\by$ involves on the order of $L_x^2 L^4$ terms, which implies $\Phi_A^{nm}(\mu_R,0) \sim L_x^2 $.
-As we argued in Sec.~\ref{sec:summary}, the energy range over which the scattering state wavefunctions change on the length scale $L_x$ is given by the Thouless energy $E_{\rm Th} \sim 1/L_x^2$, which allows us to represent $\Delta S$ as
+As we argued in Sec.~\ref{sec:summary}, the energy range over which the scattering-state wave functions change on the length scale $L_x$ is given by the Thouless energy $E_{\rm Th} \sim 1/L_x^2$, which allows us to represent $\Delta S$ as

 where $s(\mu_R, \epsilon)$ is independent of $L_x$ in the scaling limit, but will depend on the aspect ratio $L/L_x$ of the diffusive region.
-For diffusive wires in the regime $L \ll L_x$, the transmission through the wire satisfies the ``isotropy'' condition \cite{Mello91}, which states that the wavefunctions in different transverse channels are completely uncorrelated at each transverse slice of the wire.
+For diffusive wires in the regime $L \ll L_x$, the transmission through the wire satisfies the ``isotropy'' condition \cite{Mello91}, which states that the wave functions in different transverse channels are completely uncorrelated at each transverse slice of the wire.
 This assumption permits analytic treatments of the transmission and conductance through the wire using random matrix theory (RMT) \cite{Beenakker97}.
-For the scaling analysis of the entropy, this would imply that the sum over $n$ and $m$ can be reduced to a single sum over $n$, leading to an area law scaling with $\Delta S_A$ independent of $L_x$ in this $L_x \gg L$ regime.
-However, in the regime $L\sim L_x$, this isotropy condition is known to break down \cite{Jalabert95}, which allows additional correlations that violate the area law scaling.
+For the scaling analysis of the entropy, this would imply that the sum over $n$ and $m$ can be reduced to a single sum over $n$, leading to an area-law scaling with $\Delta S_A$ independent of $L_x$ in this $L_x \gg L$ regime.
+However, in the regime $L\sim L_x$, this isotropy condition is known to break down \cite{Jalabert95}, which allows additional correlations that violate the area-law scaling.